All Episodes

 I'm Roger Hedgecock, Infor Rush Today, Rush back on Monday.

-Joel next from Green Bay, Wisconsin.
+Joel, next from Green Bay, Wisconsin.

-Joel, welcome to the Rush Limbaugh program.
+Joel, welcome to the Rush Limbaugh Program.

 Hey, good afternoon.

-Um I guess like I I I consider myself fairly conservative.
+I guess I consider myself fairly conservative.

 The other issue is that this whole agreement is being discussed in secrecy.